Inertia drives a flocking phase transition in viscous active fluids

 It is important to keep in mind that the active stress $\sigma_a$ is a partial description of the mechanics of self-propulsion based on an estimate of the force-dipole concentration, and is not a priori determined by $v_0$.
-To take an extreme case, Stokesian swimmers with no force dipole exist, e.g., the pure quadrupole~\cite{Purcell,leshansky,Leoni-Liverpool-film} Assuming a volume fraction of order unity, let us nonetheless try to estimate $R$ for typical swimmers of speed $v_0$ and size $b$ (although we must remember that this size is notional in our coarse-grained description).
+To take an extreme case, Stokesian swimmers with no force dipole exist, e.g., the pure quadrupole~\cite{Purcell,leshansky,Leoni-Liverpool-film} Assuming a volume fraction of order unity, let us nonetheless try to estimate $R$ for typical swimmers of speed $v_0$ (the distinction between the speeds of self-propulsion and self-advection being unimportant for this discussion) and size $b$ (although we must remember that this size is notional in our coarse-grained description).
 For Reynolds number Re small at the scale of the individual organism it is plausible that $\sigma_a \sim \mu v_0/b$.
 In that case $R \equiv \rho v_0^2/2 \sigma_a \sim \rho v_0 b/\mu = \mbox{Re} \ll 1$, so we can replace Eqs.~(\ref{splay_largeq}) and (\ref{twist_largeq}) by their Stokesian approximations.
 For swimmers at nonzero Reynolds number it is less obvious how to estimate $\sigma_a$.
 If we take it still to be a viscous stress then $R =\mbox{Re}$ continues to hold, so now $R$ dominates in Eqs.~(\ref{splay_largeq}) and (\ref{twist_largeq}), or in Eqs.~(\ref{eq:omvsq}) and (\ref{eq:omvsq34}), guaranteeing stability.
 Even if $\sigma_a \sim \rho v_0^2$, $R \sim 1$ and it is plausible that the instability is averted \cite{foot:quad}.

 \textit{Dominance of twist in the three-dimensional extensile instability} -- A noteworthy feature, to our knowledge not discussed in the literature, emerges in our three-dimensional analysis: there are two families of bend instability -- mixed with splay as in Eqs.~(\ref{eq:smallq12}) and (\ref{splay_largeq}) and twist as in Eqs.~(\ref{eq:smallq34}) and (\ref{twist_largeq}).
 Interpolation with bend mitigates the instability in Eqs.~(\ref{eq:smallq12}) and (\ref{splay_largeq}), crossing over to stability for large enough $\phi$, but twist in Eqs.~(\ref{eq:smallq34}) and (\ref{twist_largeq}) has no such effect.
 The twist-bend instability Eqs.~(\ref{eq:smallq34}) and (\ref{twist_largeq}) should thus dominate, as it occurs for all $\phi$ except precisely $\pi/2$.
 This abundance of twisted unstable modes in Eqs.~(\ref{eq:smallq34}) and (\ref{twist_largeq}), independent of the roles of polarity and inertia, is doubtless the explanation of the numerical observations of Shendruk {\it et al.} \cite{shen} in their study of three-dimensional extensile active nematics.